ppurs/shap-on-optuna/README.md

 * RandomForestClassifier on Adult dataset
 * XGBoostRegressor on California housing dataset

-As a rule-based explainer, LORE was chosen.
+As the rule-based explainers, LORE and LUX were chosen.

 ### Steps
 1. Optuna was run on a model and its corresponding dataset.